10 Outdoor Workout Ideas (Equipment Optional!)

-Dreading the continuous, yet stationary strides on the treadmill?
+Are you dreading the continuous, yet stationary strides on the treadmill?
 What about the crowded weight room at the gym?
 If you can relate, it may be time to shake up your workout routine by taking it outside!

-Break standard, traditional workouts with fun ways to exercise outdoors!
-An outdoor workout can be just as effective, if not more, as an indoor workout.
+Break standard, traditional indoor workouts with fun outside workout ideas!
+An outdoor workout can be just as effective, if not more, as an indoor workout - even without workout equipment.

 Hiking the great outdoors offers solidarity while promoting aerobic exercise.
 With hills and high altitudes, the legs can get a solid workout without fussing with a crowded weight room stair stepper.
 You can go at your own pace and take water (or view) breaks as desired.
 Hiking can also be a fun workout with your pet that you both will enjoy.

 Feeling adventurous or looking for a hiking travel destination?
 Check out some of the best hikes in the USA.
 The hike itself may allure you in, but the views will make you want to keep going!

 Paddling through water can be so calming that you may not even realize you are getting in a solid workout.